wp-plugins/radio-station/readme.txt

 * Fixed: do not conflict check Shift against itself for last shift check
 * Fixed: link back to Show posts for related Show posts (allow multiple)
 * Fixed: filter next/previous post link for (multiple) related Show posts
+* Fixed: automatic pages conflict where themes filter the_content early

 = 2.3.3.5 =
 * Fixed: use schedule based on start_day if specified for Schedule view